rashedul360/doctors-lab/README.md

 ## image hosted on IBB

-## The image has been optimized as much as possible
+## The image has been optimized from tinyPNG as much as possible

 ## logout method included